NBA Announces Basketball Africa League to Start in 2020; Barack Obama Involved

 NBA Commissioner Adam Silver on Saturday announced the launch of the Basketball Africa League, a 12-team competition consisting of teams across the continent.

+"As we've been talking about this concept over the last several months, there's been a tremendous reception from several of our NBA team owners," Silver said.
+"Several of our partners have also expressed an interest to work with us in Africa."

 Basketball Africa League is the NBA's first pro league outside North America and will be co-run with FIBA.
-President Barack Obama will also be part of the league, Silver said.
-Obama's role has not been determined, per Reynolds.
+President Barack Obama will also be part of the league, Silver said, according to the Associated Press' Tim Reynolds.
+Obama's role has not been determined.

 AD Would Consider Celtics 👀